C2SM/c2sm.github.io/code_management/index.md

 ## Versioning with Git

-**Git**, a distributed version control system, has gained widespread popularity as an essential tool for managing source code in software development.
+Git is a distributed version control system, which has gained widespread popularity as an essential tool for managing source code in software development.
 All C2SM repositories are hosted on GitHub, a web-based platform that uses Git as the underlying version control system.

 If you're new to Git or looking to improve your Git skills, we recommend attending our **Git for Beginners** and **Git for Advanced** courses, both of which are held annually.